NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 2. **Orient**: Analyzes the data to understand the situation.
 3. **Decide**: Determines the best course of action.
 4. **Act**: Executes the chosen action.
+5. **Learn**: An additional state where the agent evaluates the need for new behaviors and the potential creation of new FSMs.

 ## Multitasking
 - **Concurrent FSMs**: Multiple FSMs operate concurrently, each managing different aspects of the agent's behavior.
 - **State Synchronization**: The root StateChart synchronizes the states of individual FSMs.
+- **Dynamic FSM Management**: The membrane layer dynamically manages FSMs, creating new ones for novel behaviors and pruning those that yield negative rewards.

 ## Reward Signal
 - **Action Potential**: A continuous value that triggers state transitions when exceeding a threshold.
 - **Action Threshold**: A predefined threshold that determines when a state change should occur.
+- **Behavior Evaluation**: The reward system now includes mechanisms for evaluating new behaviors and their contribution to the agent's overall performance.

 ## Development Tools
 - **Unity Hub**: Manages Unity project versions and installations.